 need to be tested after seeing a medical professional.

-in their communities.
+communities.
 Is this option being considered at UCM?

 The University is continually monitoring guidance and governmental directives and